Enter Bird's Name in Search Box:

 |7.5" 19cm||13" 33cm||0.75oz 21.3g||Tyrannidae||Sayornis saya|

-Distribution: Prefers a dryer climate, not uncommon to be seen away from water.
+Distribution: The Say's Phoebe prefers a dryer climate, not uncommon to be seen away from water.
 Seen throughout the Western North American Continent, where this phoebe prefers the mountainous terrain, not seen along the Pacific coast, seen from North-Central Alaska, to Southern California, east to Texas, and north to the Dakotas, into Manitoba, and across the prairies to Northern British Columbia.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.